lehigh-university-libraries/linderman/README.md

 docker compose up -d
 ```

+You should now be able to view the apps at e.g. https://localhost/shelf-reading

-You should be able to make edits to your apps, which should be `git clone`'d into the same directory as `linderman` was cloned into
+You should be able to make edits to your app's code, which should be `git clone`'d into the same directory `linderman` was cloned into

 ```
 .